 That way, you’ll be able to get the cheapest policy offering the right level of cover for you.

 When is the best time to renew car insurance?

-MoneySuperMarket discovered this car insurance sweet spot by comparing tens of thousands of pairs of enquiries made by our customers up to 29 days before they were due to renew and again on the last day of their policy.
-Every other detail was the same in each pair we looked at, including customers’ circumstances and the insurers who offered the quotes – the only thing that differed was the date.
+While most people recognise the value in shopping around prior to their existing car insurance running out, the 15-29-day sweet spot was only revealed by MoneySuperMarket research comparing tens of thousands of enquiries made by customers both up to 29 days before they were due to renew and on the last day of their policy.

 How does car insurance renewal work?